Big Four Bridge Arts Festival Prospectus

 The Big Four Bridge Arts Festival will send e-mails by April to all artists informing them of their status.
 Contracts will also be made available to invited artists, along with a link to our online artist guide.
 All contracts must be signed and returned by June 7, 2017 along with proof of insurance or participation in the festival will be prohibited.
 Booth placement will not be released until all paperwork has been received.

 The status of each artist will also be posted to his or her Zapplication account.
 We will not send letters – all communication will be done by email.

 May and June 2017 communications will also be warehoused on the artist website found at bigfourbridgeartsfestival.com/artists-apply.

 The Big Four Bridge Arts Festival considers its enforcement of the rules our exclusive right and responsibility.
-Festival team members will visit all displays throughout the Festival to ensure that exhibitors comply with the prospectus and all Festival rules.
+Festival team members will visit all displays throughout the Festival to ensure that exhibitors comply with all Festival rules and regulations.

 Current body of work must be displayed starting from creation date of 2012 forward.
 Work created before 2012 will be considered reproductions and would have to adhere to the reproduction guidelines.